luisdiazhr/3D-Object-Tracking/README.md

 ## 2. Compute lidar-based TTC
 *Lines 206-224 in camFusion_Student.cpp*

-In each frame, I took the median x-distance to reduce the impact of outlier lidar points on my TTC estimate.
+Implemented in the function `computeTTCLidar` in `camFusion_Student.cpp`.
+This code is basically the same that I saw in the lectures.
+In each frame, the median x-distance is calculated to reduce the impact of outlier lidar points on the TTC estimate.
 With the constant velocity model, the key equation is as follows.
 ```
 TTC = d1 * (1.0 / frameRate) / (d0 - d1);
 ```